psyrendust/dotfiles/readme.md

-# Paul's dotfiles.
+# Larry's dotfiles.

-[mathias's readme](https://github.com/mathiasbynens/dotfiles/) is awesome. go read it.
+This is a fork of [Paul's dotfiles](https://github.com/paulirish/dotfiles).
+Originally forked from [mathiasbynens](https://github.com/mathiasbynens/dotfiles/) dotfiles.

-This repo is mostly for me but you're welcome to make suggestions.
+This repo contains my customizations.
 Mathias's is the project to fork.
-I'm mostly catching up to him, @cowboy, and @gf3.

 ## install the neccessary apps